brianbunke/brianbunke.github.io/_posts/2017-05-09-github-lingo.md

 The terms "project" and "repository" are typically used interchangably in GitHub land.
 Your repository ("repo") is the collection of files and folders--consisting of code/docs/images/etc.--that make up your project.

+One caveat: GitHub has a "Projects" tab that is intended to be used like a [Kanban board].
+I find that this isn't used very often in practice, but FYI to head off any confusion.

 ### Star/Watch/Follow

 "Starring" a project is giving it a like/favorite.
 Your profile keeps a list of repos you've starred, for quick future reference.